About Opening the Heart: Joy of Living 2

 Yongey Mingyur Rinpoche

-Registration for Opening the Heart: Joy of Living 2 opens March 8, 2017.
+Registration for Opening the Heart: Joy of Living 2 in now closed.

 In this six-week course, we will learn how to meditate on loving-kindness and compassion, a profound practice that helps us open our hearts to others and relax the self-centered tendencies that lead to anxiety, dissatisfaction, and suffering.
 Cultivating loving-kindness and compassion helps us to see the basic goodness that all beings share.
 By relating to others in an open-hearted way, we bring peace to the mind and develop a sense of confidence and purpose.
 This, in turn, naturally brings harmony to our relationships and enables us to work with challenging situations more effectively.